 Students will recognize the poetry in song lyrics and understand some of the tools or poetry elements a lyricist uses.

-- Demonstrate an understanding of standard-specific poetry elements and vocabulary.
+- Demonstrate an understanding of standard-specific poetry elements and vocabulary

-- Be aware of a difference in the delivery of a theme using poem versus song.
+- Be aware of a difference in the delivery of a theme using poem versus song

 - Find song lyrics that contain the poetry elements you are covering.
 Pick your song lyrics based on the maturity level of your students.
-I like to use the song, "Ode" by Creed.
+I like to use the song "Ode" by Creed.
 India Arie and Tracy Chapman have some really cool song lyrics as well.
 Bottom line, pick something that you think your students will respond to!

 Set Up and Prepare

-- Make handouts of the song.
+- Make a class set of handouts of the song lyrics.

 Step 2: Students will now review the poetic terms and definitions in their notebooks.
 This may be done individually or in groups.

 Step 4: Conduct a class discussion regarding the song and its relationship to poetry.
 Discuss the use of poetic elements within the song.

-Step 5: Play the song for the class and discuss the delivery of the "poem" and some of the other elements that are present when listening to it versus reading it.
+Step 6: Play the song for the class and discuss the delivery of the "poem" and some of the other elements that are present when listening to it versus reading it.

 - Participation in the annual Poetry Slam (use as a culminating project.)
 Students orally present their "ode" poetry on a stage or in front of class.
+Students should be assessed on their oral language and speaking skills, as well as use of poetic elements, on a standards aligned rubric.
 Remember to give students options:

-Live-reading (in-class presentation)
+- Live-reading (in-class presentation)

-Radio-reading (on cassette or CD)
+- Radio-reading (on cassette or CD)

-Video-reading (on video)
+- Video-reading (on video)

-Powerpoetry-reading (PowerPoint presentation)
+- Powerpoetry-reading (PowerPoint presentation)